Procurement for the Illinois Mathematics and Science Academy

 Questions or concerns about this policy may be addressed to the Office of Business and Financial Services.

-IMSA is always looking for qualified vendors who can provide quality goods and services required to operate the academy.
-An important first step for any business desiring significant work with the academy is to register as a vendor on the Illinois Procurement Bulletin Public Institutions of Higher Education.
+IMSA is proud to partner with and continues to look for qualified vendors who can provide quality goods and services required to operate the Academy.
+An important first step for any business desiring significant work with the Academy is to register as a vendor on the Illinois Procurement Bulletin Public Institutions of Higher Education.

 Small Business Set-Aside Program (SBSP)

-Small businesses in Illinois are a major creator of new jobs and the engine for our state’s economic growth.
-When state government procures goods and services from Illinois’ small business owners, tax dollars remain in our local economies longer.
+Small businesses in Illinois are a major catalyst of new jobs and our state’s economic growth.
+When state government procures goods and services from Illinois small business owners, tax dollars remain in our local economies longer.
 The Small Business Set-Aside Program (SBSP) promotes contracting with small businesses by “setting aside” certain types of purchases.
 Only qualified SBSP vendors may compete for the contracts.
-Applying for SBSP is part of registering in the Illinois Procurement Gateway (IPG) at https://ipg.vendorreg.com.
+Vendors seeking recognition and participation in the SBSP must register in the Illinois Procurement Gateway (IPG) at https://ipg.vendorreg.com.